 SCITT STUDENTS WELCOMED

-We welcomed 33 ITT’s from across the borough as part of our continued work with Barr Beacon and the Evolve Teaching School in January 2017.
+We welcomed 33 ITT’s from across the borough as part of our continued work with Barr Beacon and the Evolve Teaching School.
 They had an amazing experience and saw a different approach to teaching and learning that will support them with their future studies/experiences (see carousel week information pack)